solidi/learning-notes/mentoring/philosophies.md

 45. "Live by design, not by default."
 46. "Assert all your assumptions."
 47. "Sometimes it's not about excellence, it's about eliminating problems."
+48. "Monitor the customers pain throughout the system."